elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 The application we'll be building will be a small game platform for the web.
 We'll use Elixir and the Phoenix web framework to create the back-end, where our users can log in and keep track of their scores.
 And then we'll use Elm on the front-end to create fun minigames.
-We'll tie everything together so that we can pass data back and forth between the back-end and front-end.
+We'll tie everything together so we can pass data back and forth between the back-end and front-end.
 Users on our platform should be able to join a chat to discuss the different minigames, and the scores from those games should get synced back to a central database.
-**We'll focus on building things with a strong foundation, so that we can use these same concepts to create different web applications as well**.
+**We'll focus on building things with a strong foundation, so we can use these same concepts to create different web applications as well**.

 ## Acknowledgements